rRMSAnalyzer: package to analyze RiboMethSeq data

 report_2ome_sites(ribo = ribo_adjusted, specie = "human", condition_col = "condition", project_name = "name_of_project", comments = "./path/to/comments_for_this_report.Rmd")

-rRNA 2’Ome sites (
+variable annotated 2’Ome sites (

 plot_pca()